25 English Idioms With Their Meanings

 - Sleep on it:

 There is a custom in some parts of the world that warns people against making decisions at night.
 In English, you can say I would like to sleep on it before I make a decision.
-That would mean you would like to think about it in detail before you can make your call, or you would go to bed with the idea and decide in the morning.
+That would mean you would like to think about it in detail before making your call, or you would go to bed with the idea and decide in the morning.

 - To feel under the weather: